Skip to main content

 Enum: "ACTIVE" "LOCKED"

-The state of the user.
+The new state to set for the ReuseID user.

 object

-• Contain only digits, lowercase letters (a-z), or certain special characters (-._~:@).
+• The keys can only contain digits, lowercase letters (a-z), or certain special characters (-._~:@).

 Responses